-- Read the Scripture passage in the text: Genesis 12:1-3.
-Discuss how they relate to the topic of the lesson. - Bible Activity - Students recently used the Bible to inspire their prayer.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Bible Activity - Students recently used the Bible to inspire their prayer.
 Today's activity will help them navigate the Old Testament and reflect on some of the Old Testament covenants as presented in the Bible.
 If possible, each student should have their own Bible.
 Go, one at a time, through the passages listed below.
 Help students find them in their Bibles.
 Then discuss them and which Old Testament covenant they relate to.

-Note: the final passage is the New Covenant.
+Be sure to close in prayer.
+(Note: the final passage is the New Covenant.)

 - Genesis 1:26-31

 - Genesis 9:8-17

 - Genesis 17:1-8

 - Exodus 24:3-8

 - 2 Samuel 7:8-16

 - Luke 22:19-20

-- Close in prayer, and encourage students to share with their families what they learned.
+- Encourage students to share with their families what they learned this week.